CBZ-D-velop/Docker-Image-As-Service/README.md

 * All images are now builded and updated by the CICD pipeline
 * New tag for the build with the current version / latest

+### 2024-02-19: Updates majors

+* New CICD for image building
+* Added Docker Dind for Ansible dev
+* Added Debian 12 for Ansible dev
+* Added Ubuntu 22 for Ansible dev
+* Fix all images build
+* Added for major versions

 ## Authors

 * Lord Robin Crombez